 As of December 31, 2016, we have \$1,069.4 million of goodwill and \$72.0 million of intangible assets.
 We periodically assess these assets to determine if they are impaired and we monitor for impairment of goodwill relating to all acquisitions and our formation in 2004.
 Goodwill is not amortized but is tested for impairment at least on an annual basis as of December 31 of each year, based on a number of factors including macro-economic conditions, industry and market considerations, overall financial performance, business plans and expected future cash flows.
 Impairment testing of goodwill may also be performed between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of goodwill below its carrying amount.
 We perform an assessment of qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 Based on the results of the qualitative assessment, the Company performs the quantitative assessment of goodwill impairment if it determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-Based on the results of the qualitative assessment, the company performs the quantitative assessment of goodwill and other intangible assets is impaired, any such impairment would be charged to earnings in the period of impairment.
+If the book value of our goodwill and other intangible assets is impaired, any such impairment would be charged to earnings in the period of impairment.
 We cannot assure you that future impairment of goodwill and other intangible assets will not have a material adverse effect on our business, financial condition or results of operations.